Instructor: Camille Richey

 50% class participation: Daily attendance and active participation are crucial to your progress.
 Coming on time, being prepared, doing activities, answering questions and speaking Finnish as much as possible are all part of participation.
 This includes having homework finished in order to participate in the day's activities.

-20% quizzes (4): Tests will be taken after each chapter in the textbook.
+20% quizzes (4): Tests will be taken about every other week to track progress.

 10% oral exam: There will be one oral exam.
 The exam will consist of a short interview or conversation in Finnish between one student and the instructor.